-If you’re a big user of the AirDrop feature on iOS and macOS, you probably know that when sending files from a mobile device to your Mac, the files are automatically saved to your computer’s Downloads folder.
-Whilst this is a logical place for them to go, it is non-configurable, and lumps them in with your Mail attachments and Safari downloads too.
+If you’re a big user of the AirDrop feature on iOS and macOS, you probably know that when sending files from a mobile device to your Mac, they’re automatically saved to the Downloads folder.
+Whilst this is a logical place for them to go, it is non-configurable and lumps them in with your Mail attachments and Safari downloads.

-If this approach is not granular enough for you, you may wish to designate a specific folder for AirDrop files to be saved to, just as you can for your Safari downloads.
-Although macOS does not allow you to do this out of the box, this guide will show you how to change the default location of files you send via AirDrop on a Mac.
+This approach is not granular enough for some users, who may wish to designate a specific folder for AirDrop files to be saved to, just as you can for your Safari downloads.
+Although macOS does not allow this out of the box, it is possible.
+This guide will show you how to change the save location of files you send via AirDrop to a Mac.

 Whilst other methods I’ve seen for this can save files to a destination other than the Downloads folder, they generally affect all files going into the folder, not just AirDrop files.
 The advantage of this method is that it leaves your Safari and Mail downloads alone, redirecting only your AirDrop files to a new home.